Anpan

 Use your bread machine to make dough from the following ingredients: Flour, milk, butter, sugar, salt, dry yeast, and 1 1/2 eggs; save the remaining half of an egg.
 Use the dough cycle and add the ingredients according to your bread machine’s instructions.

-2. Punch down the dough and let it rest.
+2. Punch down the dough and divide it.

+Prepare a cookie sheet or other pan with a silicon mat or parchment paper.
 Gently flatten out each ball of dough, then put a ball of azuki paste in the middle.
-Pinch the dough up around the ball of bean paste, being sure to seal it completely.
-Turn the ball over (so the pinched-shut end is on the bottom), lay it on the pan, then press gently down on the center so it’s slightly dented in in the middle.
-It will round itself when you bake it; if you don’t do this, you’ll end up with a gap between the dough and the bean paste.
+Pull the sides of the dough up around the bean paste, then pinch it closed at the top, being sure to seal it completely.
+Turn the ball over (so the pinched-shut end is on the bottom), lay it on the pan, then press gently down on the center with your finger to make a slight dent in the middle.
+It will round itself when you bake it; if you don’t make the dent, you’ll end up with a gap between the dough and the bean paste.

-Put the buns somewhere warm to rise for 40-50 minutes.
+Put the buns somewhere warm to rise for about 50 minutes.
 When they’ve expanded to twice their original size or so, they’re ready.

 Take the half of an egg you reserved, beat it lightly, and brush it on the top of the buns.